Equal Fair Housing Opportunity

 The Fair Housing Act declares a national policy of fair housing throughout the United States.
-The law makes illegal any discrimination in the sale, lease, or rental of housing, or making housing otherwise unavailable, because of race, color, religion, sex, handicap, familial status, or national origin.
+The law makes any discrimination in the sale, lease, or rental of housing illegal, or makes housing otherwise unavailable, because of race, color, religion, sex, handicap, familial status, or national origin.

 Americans with Disabilities Act

 Title III of the Americans with Disabilities Act prohibits discrimination against persons with disabilities in places of public accommodations and commercial facilities.

 Equal Credit Opportunity Act

 The Equal Credit Opportunity Act makes discrimination unlawful concerning any aspect of a credit application based on race, color, religion, national origin, sex, marital status, age, or because all or part of the applicant’s income derives from any public assistance program.